-Hearty udon noodles are an appealing backdrop for crisp, colorful vegetables.
+Hearty udon noodles are an appealing backdrop for colorful vegetables.
 Full of veggies that need only a little prep but no cooking, this dish of cold udon noodles with crisp Asian vegetables is delicious, simple fare for lunch or dinner, served at room temperature.

 This cold dish is equally good flavored hoisin, teriyaki, or Korean BBQ sauce.
 Look for these sauces in the Asian foods section of supermarkets.
 You might find udon noodles there too, but if not, you’ll surely find them in natural foods stores, Asian market, and online sources.